 - …still waiting for the prodigal to return or the Pharisee to repent.

 Where is our hope?

-Despite the Psalmist’s grief he does not forget with who his hope remains.
+Despite the Psalmist’s grief, he does not forget with whom his hope remains.

 - “O Lord,” he writes, “God of my salvation.”